Monday, February 29, 2016

 II-IV & VI MOVES: Where is the line in-between "a real band" and a musico-philosophical project, and why?
 How about the changing of band names, constantly, in order to prevent any kind of success in the material sense of the word?
 Or, could there be other reasons for doing that?
 What does it all mean, and where does it lead us?
 There are also numerous other questions and themes concerning these bands / projects (about staging and music theater forms, disco dancing in death metal etc), as[s] documented in the MOVES II-IV & VI.

 V MOVE: This move concerning our Virta culture magazine is debatable and questionable, but it could be mentioned here, nevertheless.
-There may be different views about the whole project, but the same thing applies to all the bands as well (on many of the MOVES above).
+There may be different views about the whole project, but the same thing applies to all the bands as well.
 So, I have been part of this (together with Mikko Nenonen, Matti Rautaniemi and Tuukka Vartiainen, and many others), and my role has changed during the years.
-The idea and the name "Virta" came up in a conversation I had with Olli Koski already in 2000 (he is the one who invented it, and yes, he is the legendary SAK economist).
-Where is the line between a real and a false journalism, and why?
-Virta does not have a chief-editor, no manifesto either, and its very existence has been on the brink of an abyss most of the time.
+The idea and the name "Virta" came up in a conversation I had with Olli Koski already in 2000 (he invented it, and yes, he is the legendary economist).
+Where is the line between "true and false" journalism, and why?

 VII MOVE: This one is the only quite literally conscious art work, and it has taken a lot of time, even more of strength, and most of whatever little money there ever was.
 Yes, I am exaggerating now, and purposefully so.
 Lyrics / Flor & Blancheflor was published in full colour with a real Finnish ISBN code, in 2013/2014, and it is the only Vaaka book officially available through internet (see AdLibris, Amazon etc).
 The price is close to terrible, and unfortunately I have not been able to decrease it.
 But the statement is what counts: where is the line between a real (published) book and something else, and why?
 For there are three different levels in Lyrics: 1) the handwritten original manuscript 2) the traditional printed bookform and 3) the electric, free copy.
 What is the line to be crossed, where a book becomes "real"?
 (Cf. in the old times all books were made by hand and they were single copies, and now we are living in a world where the printing machines have become antique - does not this open a new question concerning the origin and the birth of the BOOK itself?).
 I have also tried to promote handwriting as a therapeutic or pedagogical method.
 The Finnish Cultural Foundation has supported the making of this MOVE.